RescueStationCIC/BleachPackers/README.md

 lat: latitude
 lon: longitude
 alt: altitude - actually the height above the camera, in metres
+opacity: opacity - floating point number between 0 (transparent) and 1 (opaque)
+period_s: rotation - the number of seconds to compplete a full revolution default is 0)

 alternative:
 params: base64 encoded json - the above parameters formatted as a JSON object and base64 encoded